-On May 17, 2012, Walnut Street, the Company's wholly-owned, special-purpose financing subsidiary, Wells Fargo Securities, LLC, and Wells Fargo Bank, National Association, or collectively with Wells Fargo Securities, LLC, Wells Fargo, entered into a revolving credit facility, or the Walnut Street credit facility.
-Wells Fargo Securities, LLC serves as the administrative agent and Wells Fargo Bank, National Association is the sole lender, collateral agent, account bank and collateral custodian under the facility.
-The Walnut Street credit facility provides for borrowings in an aggregate principal amount up to \$250,000 on a committed basis.
+On December 3, 2014, Walnut Street Funding LLC, or Walnut Street, the Company's wholly-owned, special purpose financing subsidiary, repaid and terminated the revolving credit facility, or the Walnut Street credit facility, with Wells Fargo Bank, National Association, or together with Wells Fargo Securities, LLC, Wells Fargo.
+Wells Fargo Securities, LLC served as the administrative agent and Wells Fargo Bank, National Association was the sole lender, collateral agent, account bank and collateral custodian under the facility.
+The Walnut Street credit facility provided for borrowings in an aggregate principal amount up to \$250,000 on a committed basis.
+Prior to the termination of the Walnut Street credit facility, borrowings under the Walnut Street credit facility accrued interest at a rate equal to three-month LIBOR, plus a spread ranging between 1.50% and 2.50% per annum, depending on the composition of the portfolio of debt securities for the relevant period.
+Beginning on September 17, 2012, Walnut Street became subject to a non-usage fee of 0.50% to the extent the aggregate principal amount available under the Walnut Street credit facility was not borrowed.

-Under the Walnut Street credit facility, the Company contributes cash or debt securities to Walnut Street from time to time and retains a residual interest in any assets contributed through its ownership of Walnut Street or receives fair market value for any debt securities sold to Walnut Street.
-The obligations of Walnut Street under the Walnut Street credit facility are non-recourse to the Company and the Company's exposure under the facility is limited to the value of the Company's investment in Walnut Street.

-Borrowings under the Walnut Street credit facility accrue interest at a rate equal to three-month LIBOR, plus a spread ranging between 1.50% and 2.75% per annum, depending on the composition of the portfolio of debt securities for the relevant period.
-Beginning on September 17, 2012, Walnut Street became subject to a non-usage fee to the extent the aggregate principal amount available under the Walnut Street credit facility is not borrowed.
-Any amounts borrowed under the Walnut Street credit facility will mature, and all accrued and unpaid interest thereunder will be due and payable, on May 17, 2017.

-As of December 31, 2013 and 2012, \$225,000 and \$235,364, respectively, was outstanding under the Walnut Street credit facility.
-The carrying amount of the amount outstanding under the facility approximates its fair value.
-The Company incurred costs of \$3,761 in connection with obtaining the Walnut Street credit facility, which the Company has recorded as deferred financing costs on its consolidated balance sheets and amortizes to interest expense over the life of the facility.
-As of December 31, 2013, \$2,537 of such deferred financing costs had yet to be amortized to interest expense.
+As of December 31, 2014 and 2013, \$0 and \$225,000, respectively, was outstanding under the Walnut Street credit facility.
+The Company incurred costs of \$4,029 in connection with obtaining the Walnut Street credit facility, which the Company had recorded as deferred financing costs on its consolidated balance sheets and amortized to interest expense over the life of the facility.
+In conjunction with the repayment of the Walnut Street credit facility on December 18, 2014, \$2,013 of remaining unamortized deferred financing costs were charged to interest expense.